mattorb/KFAssetCatalogImageProvider/README.md

 # KFAssetCatalogImageProvider

 A Swift package that extends Kingfisher to support loading images from Asset Catalogs using a custom URL scheme.
-This is particularly useful for SwiftUI previews where you want to maintain Kingfisher's image loading patterns while using local assets from the 'Preview Content' image catalog.
+This is particularly useful for SwiftUI previews where you want to maintain Kingfisher's image loading patterns while using local assets from the 'Preview Content' image catalog, all using a straight URL (which is convenient for embedding in sample data/builders).

 ## Requirements